Sky-Watcher Evostar 100ED DS-Pro Review

 The aluminium carry case is the same pattern as other Sky-Watchers and is a good quality hard case.

-The bundled reducer is a limited offer and may not be available when you read this, but it’s a deal whilst it is.
-Normally £170, it flattens the field (not that it suffers much curvature to start with) and speeds up the F-ratio to F7.65 to give imagers shorter exposure times; it’s a dedicated unit for the 100ED though, the 120ED’s seems to be different to work with its native F7.5.
+I got the ED100 0.85x reducer as part of a bundle deal, but it’s widely available after market if you don’t.
+The reducer flattens the field (not that it suffers much curvature to start with) and speeds up the F-ratio to F7.65 to give imagers shorter exposure times; it’s a dedicated unit for the 100ED - the 120ED reducer is specific to its faster (F7.5) f-ratio.

 One thing to note is that you will need a special adapter ring (M48 to M42) to connect the reducer to a T-mount.